williamking1221/P2---Markov-Part-1/README.md

 | "apple" | "pear" | "cherry" |
 | | | |

-then the method call `w.shiftAdd("lemon")` should return a new `WordGram` {"pear", "cherry", "lemon"}.
+then the method call `w.shiftAdd("lemon")` should return a new `WordGram` containing {"pear", "cherry", "lemon"}.
 Note that this new `WordGram` will not equal w.

-The call `w.shiftAdd(string)` is meant to be an analog of the call `s.substring(1).concat(char)` for a String object s.

-Note: To implement shiftAdd you'll need to create a new `WordGram` object, say referenced by a local variable wg.
-You'll be able to assign values to the instance variables of this wg object directly since the shiftAdd method is in the `WordGram` class.
+Note: To implement shiftAdd you'll need to create a new `WordGram` object.
+The code in the method will still be able to assign values to the private instance variables of that object directly since the `shiftAdd()` method is in the `WordGram` class.

 </details>